May 20 , 2021

 What can you do?

 The presence of another stressor can only make matters worse so do whatever you can to keep stress in check.
 Our Founder Laura Tudor experienced Telogen Effluvium first hand when she suffered from extreme hair loss after a particularly stressful time.
-The fortunate thing about the visible signs of stress such as hair loss is that they can give you an opportunity to make life changes in order to reduce stress so you don’t continue to experience more severe health symptoms as a result.
+The fortunate thing about the visible signs of stress such as hair loss is that they can give you an opportunity to make life changes so that you don’t continue to experience more severe health symptoms as a result.
 Instead of getting more stressed about losing hair, try to be accepting and patient in order to allow you body the time it needs to heal.
 Hair growth is a slow process, so be kind to yourself even if you are noticing clumps of hair falling, most people don’t develop a bald patch but rather thinner hair all over.
-Most peoples hair does fully recover after 6 to 12 months but if you are worried you should always book to see a GP who can rule out any underlying health conditions that could also be the cause, and check for any nutritional deficiencies so you know what you are lacking in.
+Most people's hair does fully recover after 6 to 12 months but if you are worried you should always book to see a GP who can rule out any underlying health conditions that could also be the cause, and check for any nutritional deficiencies so you know what you are lacking in.

 Our Tender Love & Hair vegan supplements are designed to specifically increase the blood nutrient supply whilst also helping to reduce stress with targeted combination of vitamins, minerals, herbs and amino acids including bamboo Silica for hair growth.